5 Risky Beach Behaviors to Avoid

 Stay safe at the shore by steering clear of these gross, potentially hazardous beach activities

-Beach season is one of our favorite seasons.
-Sun, surf, the smell of sunscreen, the sound of waves crashing on the shore… It all adds up to instant bliss.
-(Especially if you’re at one of the 35 Best Beaches in America for Fitness Lovers.)
+Beach season is just the best.
+Sun, surf, the smell of sunscreen, the sound of waves crashing on the shore-it all adds up to instant bliss.
+(Especially if you're at one of the 35 Best Beaches In America for Fitness Lovers.)
 Unfortunately, not all beach-time pursuits are so rosy.
 In fact, there are some legit dangers lurking on the shore.
-So take it from us: The next time you’re headed to the seaside, play it safe and skip these five activities.
-Don’t worry—swimming is still safe.
-(Unless you live near the North Carolina shore, that is.)
+So, the next time you're headed to the seaside, play it safe and skip these five activities.
+Don't worry-swimming is still safe.

 Sure, it looks and sounds fun.
 But besides the fact that you could get arrested, getting busy at the beach can put your health at risk.
 After all, ocean water contains microorganisms that can get pushed into your vagina during sex, which may lead to infection.
 What's more, as anyone who's tried shower sex can tell you, water doesn't make the best lubricant, and the increased friction can cause painful tears downstairs.
 (Need a water alternative?
 Discover the Best Lube for Any Sex Scenario.)
 So flirt, even make out-but wait to get down to business until you're back at home.